jkondela/automate-git-release/README.md

 Automate daily git release based on [Gitflow workflow](http://nvie.com/posts/a-successful-git-branching-model/).
 It merges feature branch to develop, pulls changes, creates middle branch for release, runs npm script for building, auto commits changes, merges to develop/master and pushes to remote.
+There is no need to add script to your ``.gitignore`` because with first run it will automatically add to gitignore on each branch.

 Why?
 For saving time and instantly releases.